COVID-19 (coronavirus) - temporary changes to our services

 Advice on visiting the practice

 Please avoid visiting the practice unless you have an appointment already booked.
-To talk to a care navigator about making an appointment please phone 01373 301301.

 Please do not make an appointment if you have symptoms of coronavirus - see above for more information on this.